Tamie13/Vulnerabilities-and-Hardening-HW/README.md

 -  Restrict privilege to only the minimum needed to accomplish task which can in turn restrict a threat actor if they do        manage to inject commands.
 -  Update and patch applications often.

-## Web Application Two: Brute Force
+# Web Application Vulnerability Two: Brute Force

 Complete the following steps to set up the activity: